 Now for a look at the darker times of Vienna.
 It’s the part of history that should not be forgotten.
 Discover the streets on which a young Hitler walked during this walking tour of historic Vienna.
 As you explore Vienna’s ornate Old Town, learn about Adolf Hitler’s early life and visit Jewish architecture that survived the Holocaust.
 You will see the only synagogue that survived WWII, war memorials, and more.
 See the devastation caused by more than 100,000 WWII bombs and pay your respects to monuments dedicated to lives lost.

-The tour is around 2 and a half hours and teaches you about Hitler and his upbringing and the impact he had on Vienna and the Jewish community.
+The tour is around 2 and a half hours and teaches you about Hitler and his upbringing, and the impact he had on Vienna and the Jewish community.
 Embarking on this unusual yet powerful tour is perfect for history lovers and those wanting to delve deeper into Vienna’s past.

 The Fälschermuseum, or Museum of Art Fakes, is directly across from the Hundertwasserhaus.
 This “criminal” art museum is unique in Europe and probably worldwide.
-It is filled with faked paintings and mystery stories.
+It is filled with fake paintings and mystery stories.
 Thieves always have interesting stories up their sleeves.

 For example, one English master forger hid “time bombs” in his paintings.
 Eric Hebborn found eternal peace in a very, very suspicious way right after his book “The Art Forger's Handbook” was published.
 They found him lying in the street with head trauma.
 Dutch artist Han van Meegeren cheated German Hermann Göring into buying fake paintings during World War II, an act that made him a national hero.
-I really liked the impressive collection of fake art which is sometimes more interesting than the originals of famous artists because of its story.
+I really liked the impressive collection of fake art, which is sometimes more interesting than the originals of famous artists because of its story.

 Even "faked" fake paintings exist!
 This isn’t just for art lovers; this is for lovers of compelling stories and amazing plot twists.